Pentecost 27

 Telling good news to others is not easy because you have to be firm in where you

+stand in your faith.
 Are you talking to the lost and unbelievers whilst also

 rejecting their lifestyle?
 There is always a warning here – the world won’t be very